 Tamil Nadu Teacher Recruitment Board (TN TRB) launched a notification revealing the exam date for the 2019 Grade I (PG Cadre) Computer Instructor for Tamil Nadu Higher Secondary Educational Service.
 The computer-primarily based exam may be carried out on June 23rd, 2019.

-The TRB had released the notification for the recruitment in March of 2019 and the utility procedure changed into performed from March 20th to April 10th, 2019.
+The TRB had released the notification for the recruitment in March of 2019, and the utility procedure changed into performed from March 20th to April 10th, 2019.
 The recruitment power is being carried out to fill 814 vacancies.

 The examination will consist of questions from Computers Science (one hundred thirty questions), General Knowledge (10 questions), and Education Psychology (10 questions).
-The admit card for the examination is predicted to be released inside the second week of June 2019.
+The admit card for the examination is predicted to be released in the second week of June 2019.

-The applicants can access the authentic notification in this link, which has extra records on eligibility, qualification, exam pattern, reservation coverage, application method among others.
+The applicants can access the authentic notification in this link, which has extra records on eligibility, qualification, exam pattern, reservation coverage, application method, among others.